Geothermal Ground Loop Frequently Asked Questions

 Open Loop Geothermal Systems

 Open-loop geothermal systems extract water directly out of a water well or pond and run it through the water-refrigerant heat exchanger in the geothermal heat pump unit.
-After the transfer of heat between the extracted water and heat pump takes place, the water is then expelled back into a well, into a pond, or into a drainage ditch depending on local codes.
+After the heat pump extracts or adds heat, the system expels the water into a well, pond, or drainage ditch, depending on local codes.

 This type of ground connection method is used less frequently, but may be employed cost-effectively if groundwater is plentiful.